-The Tower of Changers contain a number of 5-disc SCSI CD-Changers inside a tower, and provide a large number of CDs to network users.
+The Tower of Changers contains a number of 5-disc SCSI CD-Changers inside a tower and provides a large number of CDs to network users.
 This relatively high drive to disc ratio assures that many people on the network can use the CDs without a long wait time.
 The application note can help you determine if this is the right solution for you.

 - High-Performance CD Changers in a Tower